Automorphisms of shift spaces and the Higman--Thompson groups: the one-sided case: Introduction

-In this article, we prove that the group $\aut{\xnn, \shift{n}}$ of automorphisms of the one-sided full shift is isomorphic to a subgroup $\hn{n}$ of the group of outer automorphisms of the Higman--Thomspon groups $G_{n,r}$.
+Let $1\leq r<n$ be integers.
+In this article, we prove that the group $\aut{\xnn, \shift{n}}$ of automorphisms of the one-sided full shift is isomorphic to a subgroup $\hn{n}$ of the group of outer automorphisms of the Higman--Thompson groups $G_{n,r}$.
 Using this embedding we are able to study $\aut{\xnn, \shift{n}}$ from a new perspective.

-Fix an alphabet $X_{n}:=\{0,1,2\ldots, n-1\}$ of size $n \ge 2$.
+Fix an alphabet $X_{n}:=\{0,1,2\ldots, n-1\}$ of size $n$.
 The shift map $\shift{n}$ on the Cantor space of infinite sequences $X_{n}^{\N}$ is the map which shifts a sequence to the left; i.e., a point that was formerly at index $i+1$ now occupies the index $i$.
 An automorphism of the dynamical system $(\xn^{\N}, \shift{n})$, is a homeomorphism of $\xn^{\N}$ that commutes with the map $\shift{n}$.
 The collection of all such automorphisms forms a group $\Aut(\xn^{\N}, \shift{n})$.
 We refer to this group as the group of automorphisms of the shift dynamical system.

-The group $\aut{\xnn, \shift{n}}$ has been well studied (although, many questions about it remain).
+The group $\aut{\xnn, \shift{n}}$ has been well studied (although many questions about it remain).
 For instance, the seminal paper of Hedlund \cite{Hedlund69} shows that elements of this group can be represented by \emph{sliding block codes} requiring no future information.
-In the same paper, as mentioned above, it is shown that if $n=2$, this group is isomorphic to the cyclic group of order 2; in the paper \cite{BoyleFranksKitchens} the finite subgroups of $\aut{\xn^{\N}, \shift{n}}$ are characterised, and a full description of the numbers which arise as the order of some torsion element is also given.
+In the same paper, as mentioned above, it is shown that if $n=2$, this group is isomorphic to the cyclic group of order 2; in the paper \cite{BoyleFranksKitchens} the finite subgroups of $\aut{\xn^{\N}, \shift{n}}$ are characterized, and a full description of the numbers which arise as the order of some torsion element is also given.

 The paper \cite{AutGnr} gives a description of $\out{G_{n,r}}$ as a particular group of non-initial \emph{transducers}.
-Note that here a transducer is a finite state machine whereby each state reads an element from an input alphabet, possibly changes state, and writes a string from an output alphabet.
+Note that here a transducer is a finite state machine where each state reads an element from an input alphabet, possibly changes state, and writes a string from an output alphabet.
 Let $T$ be such a transducer.
 We call the number of states of $T$ the {size} of $T$ and denote this by $|T|$.